icywaffle/FFXIV-Profit-Web-Application/README.md

 [ffxivprofit!](http://ffxivprofit.com/)

 ## Development
-The whole front-end application requires Node.js to be installed.
-This is so that you can run the application by `npm run`
+The application actually requires you to install Node.js for it's npm tool.
+Once installed, you need to build the application.

-However, there's no need to build first, this application.
+`npm run build`

-The docker file will be in two stages, one to build the package for production in an alpine image containing Node.js, then the second part will be ran in nginx, which optimizes image size, and exposes the default http and https ports.
+Then you can build the docker image after.
+We could do it in a two step process instead, taking advantage of the dockerfile's two step approach.

 Now that we have multiple dockerfiles, in order to run them together and allow the containers to access themselves, in our docker-compose.yaml,